-- Technician's Handbook: Installation, upgrade, maintenance, troubleshooting instructions. - Hardware Technical Reference Manual: Hardware specifications. - Configuration Tool Online Help: Procedures on configuring the MiVoice Business. - System Administration Tool Help for MiVoice Business: Programming, maintenance, and troubleshooting. - 3300 ICP Resiliency guide: Overview of the Mitel Resiliency solution and the tools to understand, plan, and implement a resilient network. - General Information Guide: General product overview including deployments, architecture, products, and features. - Safety Instructions: To be read BEFORE installation. - Clustering Design and Implementation (Download document and associated .xls files: Cluster planning and installation guide for migrating to and using SDS sharing, Multi-Node Management. - Site Planning Guide: Product installation checklist. - Knowledge Based Article SO4819 How to enable TLS 1.2 only for MiVB 9.1 Nov 25, 2019
+- Technician's Handbook: Installation, upgrade, maintenance, troubleshooting instructions. - Hardware Technical Reference Manual: Hardware specifications. - System Administration Tool Help for MiVoice Business: Programming, maintenance, and troubleshooting. - MiVoice Business Resiliency Guide: This guide provides an overview of the Mitel Resilience solution and the tools to understand, plan, and implement a resilient network. - General Information Guide: General product overview, including deployments, architecture, products, and features. - Safety Instructions: To be read BEFORE installation. - Clustering Design and Implementation (Download document and associated .xls files)): This is a Cluster planning and installation guide for migrating to and using SDS sharing and multi-node Management. - Site Planning Guide: Product installation checklist. - Knowledge-Based Article SO4819 How to enable TLS 1.2 only for MiVB 9.1 Nov 25, 2019

-The following additional information can be found on the infochannel.mitel.com web site:
+The following additional information can be found on the powerup.mitel.com website:

-- Mitel 3300 ICP Controllers Data Sheet: Platform capability list. - Current Product Briefs: Notes on current releases - White Papers: Reliability (MTTF and MTBF) and Availability information
+- MiVoice Business Controllers Datasheet: Platform capability list. - Current Product Briefs: Notes on current releases

-The following documentation related to comparing and selecting IP phones and peripherals is available on the Mitel eDocs web site:
+The following documentation related to comparing and selecting IP phones and peripherals is available on the Mitel Document Center website: